-How to Create New Database for WordPress? | Create new database is not difficult as you think.
-If you know the flow how to create it, it is just straightforward.
-This tutorial very important if you want to transfer your website manually to a new host.
+How to Create a New MySQL Database for WordPress?
+Create a new database is not as difficult as you think.
+If you know the step of how to create it, it is just straightforward.

 Create a New Database for WordPress

-Step 2: Go to Database section and click on MySQL®Databases.
+Go to Database section and click on MySQL®Databases.

 You will go directly to this page after click the button.
 Just click Go Back link to go to the previous page.

-Step 4: Now you have a database name.
+Now you have a database name.
 Next, you should create Username for the database.
 In the same page, scroll down until you see like as the screenshot below.
 Put your username and secure password.
 Then click on Create User button.

 After that, you will see the successful message like this.
 Just click on Go Back link to go to the previous page.

-Step 6: After you click the Add button, you will direct to compile all privileges page.
+After you click the Add button, you will direct to compile all privileges page.
 See more in the screenshot below.

 Your new database now successfully created.
 It ready for you to use it.

-Upload Existed Database to New Database
+Upload Old Database to New Database (Bonus)

-Step 1: Log into your cPanel
+Log into your cPanel.

-Step 2: On the Database section, click on phpMyAdmin
+On the Database section, click on phpMyAdmin

-If you like this article, then please FOLLOW to our Google+ and Facebook.
-Do not forget to check our services page for empowering your WordPress.
-If you find this post outdated or error, please contact us to fix it.
+If you like this article, then please FOLLOW our Linkedin, Twitter, YouTube, Pinterest, and Facebook.
+Do not forget to check our services page to upgrade your WordPress.
+If you find this post has an issue with copyright, outdated, or in error, please contact us to fix it.